when the English arrived in 1607, Native Americans used just three of the 28 major linguistic groups common in North America

-All of the 30+ tribes controlled by Powhatan in his paramount chiefdom spoke Algonquian dialects.
+Tidewater Virginia tribes, including the 30+ tribes controlled by Powhatan in his paramount chiefdom of Tsenacommacah, spoke some version of an Algonquian language.
+Powhatan was born in an Algonquian-speaking town on the Fall Line of what was later named the James River.
 He expanded his original control over six tribes towards the east, north, and south, but gained no control towards the west.
 Powhatan's enemies on the west all spoke Siouan languages, suggesting they shared a common culture and perhaps common resistance against efforts by Powhatan to gain control over territory west of the Fall Line.

 Iroquoian speakers lived south of Powhatan's paramount chiefdom, and the Cherokee in the Tennessee River watershed shared the same language group

 Source: An Atlas of Virginia, American Indians (First Americans) circa 1600 (Map 26, produced by the Virginia Geographic Alliance)

 There were numerous Algonquian-speaking tribes living between the Nottoway/Meherrin/Tuscarora and those other Iroquoian-speaking groups to the north.
 A trader going north from the Nottoway River would have to use Algonquian words.
 Once the trader reached the James River, they were within Tsenacommacah.
 In Powhatan's paramount chiefdom, all the tribes spoke an Algonquian language.